thundergolfer/simplegraphdb/README.md

 `SELECT ?screen_name, ?property WHERE { 'jonobelotti_IO' ?property
 ?screen_name }`

-will essential return all triples in the graph involving the `'jonobelotti_IO'` vertice.
+will essentially return all triples in the graph involving the `'jonobelotti_IO'` vertice.